PlainCrown/shapeplacer/README.md

 Recommended features for contribution:
 * Make the pause button work by pressing spacebar
-* Prevent the active shape from falling for one space after pause has been pressed
-* Cover the screen when the game is paused to prevent pausing to look for optimal drop positions
 * Add a visual 5 second counter that starts when the game ends to display that the game is restarting
 * Replace the block.gd script and block sprite sheet with custom colorization for each shape using the ColorPickerButton